Vietnam.vn - Nền tảng quảng bá Việt Nam

 Industrial robots and cobots

 In 1999, the AIBO robot, which resembles a small dog, was created by Sony Corporation.
-AIBO was programmed to learn mechanically from its own experiences and from the teachings of its owner.
+AIBO was programmed to learn mechanically from its own experience and from the teachings of its owner.
 In 2000, the ASIMO robot, which could walk fluently on two legs, was released by Honda Motor Co.
 In 2004, it could run.

 Up to now, robots have truly become human assistants when they are constantly improved and upgraded, they have "gone out" of factories, hospitals, warehouses and into every home of people.
 If in 1980, in the US there were about 4,000 robots, then that number in December 2024 was 3.5 million in regular use (not counting small robots in families).

-Industrial robots are very familiar today.
+Industrial robots are now very familiar.
 History records George Charles Devol Jr. (1912 - 2011), an American inventor who created the Unimate - the first industrial robot.
 Before that, in 1940, the 28-year-old Devol had begun to think about bringing automation to factories.
 However, it was not until 1954 that the idea of industrial robots became clear when Devol met Joseph Frederick Engelberger, a businessman and convinced him of the potential of his idea.

 brother 4